schraderL/GAGA/06_Analyses/Synteny/README.md

 ## Gene co-expression network analysis

-[WGCNA](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-559) was used in gene co-expression network analysis.
+[WGCNA](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-559) was used in the gene co-expression network analysis.

-1. Running WGCNA on the Monomorium pharaonis developmental transcriptome [Qu et al., 2022](https://www.nature.com/articles/s41559-022-01884-y), we plotted the general expression dynamics of gene co-expression modules across developmental stages using Figure2C.R, the expression dynamics of conserved syntenic blocks using Figure2F.R, and the co-expression networks using Figure2D.R.
+1. We ran WGCNA using the Monomorium pharaonis developmental transcriptomes [Qiu et al., 2022](https://www.nature.com/articles/s41559-022-01884-y).
+We plotted the general expression dynamics of gene co-expression modules across developmental stages using Figure2C.R, the expression dynamics of conserved syntenic blocks using Figure2F.R, and the co-expression networks using Figure2D.R.

     ```bash
     Rscript WGCNA.R
     ```